Post Graduate Certificate in Point of Care Ultrasound for Paediatrics

-Over 3 semesters, the program covers the Fundamentals of Ultrasound scanning and 6 essential modalities encountered in Paediatrics including:
+Over 3 semesters, the program covers the Fundamentals of Ultrasound scanning and 6 essential clinical applications encountered in Paediatrics including:

 - Focused Assessment for Free Fluid (FAFF)